MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/strings/contains.md

 Check for a string in another string.

-Remember that methods usually case-sensitive.
+Remember that methods are usually case-sensitive.

 ## Related